diggahdee/diggahdee.github.io/_drafts/blog-dig-in/the-trinity.md

 {ADD SUMMARY OF ARTICLE HERE}

-Note: Love - Godly Love versus World Love.
+Note: Love - Godly Love versus Worldly Love.
 In this article I will attempt to share my views on “Love” and it's link to God and trinity doctrine.
 When I use the word "Love", unless stated otherwise I will be referring to Godly Love, which is to Love as God intended, not "Worldly love", which is to accept a worldly or man made view of love.

 The Holy Trinity or Trinity Doctrine is both a controversial and difficult topic to discuss.
 There are primarily two items frequently debated, while believers may simply accept (but often struggle to explain), non-believers struggle even harder to get past: